 So, your sitting in a meeting and someone starts dropping acronyms like there's no tomorrow...
 You're reading the P&L, making sure you've got enough ROI on your SEO, and your COO starts talking about Q2 returns YOY, and how your MQLs have been outperforming your SQLs while your COS is climbing.

-So, basically, there is a ubiquity of information, and part of the struggle is the abbreviations that are supposed to help us focus on the right things, can be a bit distracting at times.
+What we know from these experiences, is that there is a ubiquity of information at all times.
+Part of the struggle is in the abbreviations that are supposed to help us focus on the right things, cand how distracting they can be at different times.
 This isn't just true in a general business sense, as there are lots of terms in marketing that sound the same but are unique as well.

 Words like lead generation and demand generation can be thrown around a lot in the marketing world and are sometimes get used interchangeably.
 Acronym newbies might confuse MQL and SQL could easily get confused with a MySQL database.
 However, all of these have very distinct meanings and implications.
 Having a clear understanding of what each is and what it does for your company is vital to promoting a healthy marketing strategy, rather than just being on point with your acronym game.